 In 2011, EC-Council launched the Certified CISO (CCISO) program.

-The CCISO with the intent of helping their members bridge the gap between middle management and executive management, hence it’s the natural next step after the CISSP.
+The CCISO was created with the intent of helping professionals bridge the gap between middle management and executive management, making it the natural next step after the CISSP.

 The CCISO was built by groups of CISOs recruited to form the advisory board, exam writing committee, and to write different sections of the CCISO Body of Knowledge (BOK).
 These CISO advisors were interested in creating something that went beyond the CISSP to teach the skills truly needed to be an executive leader in information security.
 They debated and discussed via a long process and eventually determined there should be five domains to the program: